aboutgeorge/usesthis/interviews/published/steph.thirion.markdown

 ### Who are you and what do you do?

 I'm [Steph Thirion](http://trsp.net "Steph's website.").
 Since recently I've been designing iPhone toys.
-I've just made my number one release, a game called [Eliss][]; which in a way sums up most of what I do, as it assembles user interfaces, code graphics, sound and music.
+I've just made my number one release, a game called [Eliss][eliss-iphone]; which in a way sums up most of what I do, as it assembles user interfaces, code graphics, sound and music.
 And I sometimes [teach](http://www.trsp.net/teaching/gamemod/) how to get creative with code without necessarily understanding it.

 ### What hardware are you using?